KalpanaBhalerao/Deep-learning-Framework-to-Detect-Cyber-Attack/README.md

 # Deep-learning-framework-to-Detect-Cyber-Attack
-used to detect cyber attack in given data
+Used to detect cyber attack in given data Author-kalpana Bhalerao